By Mayo Clinic Staff

 Planning for a donor nephrectomy

-If you're planning to donate a kidney for a transplant, you'll have thorough exams to determine if you're a suitable candidate.
-Criteria for donating include:
+If you're planning to donate a kidney for a transplant, you'll have certain tests and exams done to make sure you're a suitable candidate.

 - Compatible blood type with kidney transplant recipient